zygos/wd-material/material/2-core/3-node-sql/3-data-modeling.md

 **[Possible solution](https://dbdiagram.io/d/65098fe202bd1c4a5edafb3b)**.

-**Note on IDs:** The ID type (integer vs. UUID) is unimportant for this exercise.
+**Note on IDs:** This exercise's ID type (integer vs. UUID) is unimportant.
 Also, it is possible to add surrogate `id` to all tables, but here, we use composite primary keys for `followers` and `likes` tables.
 Also, primary keys are automatically set as unique, so we do not need to specify that.

-**Note on timestamps:** It is a common practice to add `created_at` and `updated_at` timestamps to all (or nearly all) tables.
-We will not be doing that in this example to keep things simple.
+**Note on timestamps:** It is common practice to add `created_at` and `updated_at` timestamps to all (or nearly all) tables.
+However, we will not do that in this example to keep things simple.

 **Note on many-to-many relationships:** Many-to-many relationships can be modeled with 2 many-to-one relationships.
 For example, users can have many followers and follow many users.
 While we could express that through a many-to-many relationship, it is often better to express it through a chain of 2 many-to-one relationships, such as `users->followers->users`.